|Facilities Guide >>

 Restrooms are located on the east and west sides of the stands on the Plaza Level.

-Home to M Swimming & Diving, W Swimming and Diving, M Water Polo, W Water Polo, Synchronized Swimming
+Home to Men's Swimming & Diving, Women's Swimming and Diving, Men's Water Polo, Women's Water Polo, and Synchronized Swimming

 If Stanford Athletics is recognized as "Home of Champions," then one can argue the most prolific room in the house is the Avery Aquatic Center.
 Since opening in its current form in 2001, the magnificent facility has been home to four NCAA team champions, 50 individual NCAA titles, 16 Pac-10 Conference team champions, 162 individual Pac-10 titles, six MPSF team titles, four U.S. Collegiate team champs, 20 U.S. Collegiate individual titles and 33 Stanford Olympians (through the 2008 Games) in the sports of men's and women's water polo, men's and women's swimming and diving and synchronized swimming.